Mail order specialists

 We can send plants to most European countries at competitive carriage rates, please ask for a quote before ordering.

-If you would like a copy of our illustrated catalogue featuring even more different varieties please give us a ring on the number at the top of the page or request one using the Contact us link at the top of the page.
-Our on-line catalogue will be regularly updated with all the current availability.
-If you wish to reserve plants that are not yet available please give me a ring.
+If you would like a copy of our illustrated catalogue please give us a ring on 01939 291 475 or request one using the Contact us link at the top of the page.
+Our on-line catalogue will be regularly updated with all the current availability details.
+If you wish to reserve plants that are not yet available please give me a ring or drop me an e-mail.

 SECURE CARD PAYMENTS ON-LINE